 A person who is severely depressed may require emotional support during the intervention process to help them overcome feelings of despair, futility and hopelessness.
 Someone who suffers from anxiety may need a calm, reassuring approach to avoid panic or distress.
 Individuals with a Dual Diagnosis have complicated needs that often can’t be addressed with the same intervention strategies that work for the rest of the population.

 Interventions can be extremely difficult to hold successfully without professional assistance.
 For many of us, interventions represent a “last hope” of sorts in an effort to save those we love.
-If your situation requires an intervention, we can help.
-In addition to providing training seminars for interventionists, we have longstanding relationships with countless successful interventionists throughout the country.
-If you need the services of a professional interventionist, please just call our admissions team and we will help find you the solution you need.
+If your situation requires an intervention, we have longstanding relationships with many successful interventionists throughout the country who are serious about treatment and not the kickback some centers provide.
+If you need the services of a professional interventionist, please just call (615-490-9376) or contact our admissions team and we will help you consider your options.

 If you need more information or would like to start a discussion online, use this infographic to explore more of the issues around how interventions can help our loved ones.